Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

   - **Account Total** shows the total number of GTU on the account

-  - **Balance** shows the GTU that are at your disposal, the amount of GTU that you’ve staked, and any GTU that are locked in a release schedule.
+  - **Balance** shows the sum of GTU that are at your disposal, the amount of GTU that you’ve staked, and any GTU that are locked in a release schedule.

+    - **At disposal** shows the amount of GTU that is available for use.
+You can't use GTU that are locked in a :ref:`stake<concepts-baker-stake>` or a :ref:`release schedule<GTU-single-schedule-desktop>`.

+    - **Staked** shows the amount of GTU you've staked if you're node is :ref:`baking <baker-concept>` blocks.

   - **Shielded balance** shows the amount of GTU that you’ve shielded.

-  - **Staked** shows the amount of GTU you've staked if you're node is :ref:`baking <baker-concept>` blocks.

     .. image:: ../images/desktop-wallet/account-balance.png
          :width: 60%